top of page

 Wine & War in the Loire

-An immersive global field seminar on wine, culture, and conflict
+A global field seminar on wine, culture, and conflict

 Step into the shadowy limestone caves of the Loire Valley, where vintners once defied Nazi soldiers to protect France’s treasured wines.
 Sip sparkling wine in Saumur’s ancient cellars—once hiding places for resistance fighters—and walk the corridors of a thousand-year-old abbey that became a Nazi prison.
 As history comes alive around you, reflect on how landscapes of beauty became theaters of war.